ClarkResearchGroup/stem-learning/README.md

 1. Generating and post-processing of simulated STEM images
 2. Training fully convolutional network (FCN) models that can identify atomic defects like substitutions or vacancies

 These models are used to identify point defects like Te substitutions or Se vacancies in WSe<sub>2-2x</sub>Te<sub>2x</sub> and have made sub-pm precision measurement of strain fields of single-atom defects possible.
-More discussion of the results can be found on arXiv <https://arxiv.org/abs/2001.08233>.
+More discussion of the results can be found on this NanoLetter paper <https://pubs.acs.org/doi/abs/10.1021/acs.nanolett.0c00269>.

 ## Getting Started